pipe-cd/pipecd/docs/content/en/docs/contributor-guide/contributing.md

 linkTitle: "Contributing"
 weight: 1
 description: >
-  This page guides how to contribute to PipeCD.
+  This page describes how to contribute to PipeCD.
 ---

 PipeCD is an open source project that anyone in the community can use, improve, and enjoy.
 We'd love you to join us!